People are commonly considered the weakest link in the cybersecurity chain.

 Financial Gain: Attackers trick targets into making fraudulent payments, sending funds, or revealing financial information, such as credit card numbers and bank account details.

-Data Exfiltration: Attackers retrieve/export sensitive organizational data such as intellectual property, personal data, or confidential documents.
+Information Gathering & Exfiltration: Attackers retrieve/export sensitive organizational data such as intellectual property, personal data, or confidential documents.

-Malware Delivery: Attackers use phishing emails to deliver malicious attachments or links that install malware — ransomware, spyware, keyloggers, trojans, etc.
+Malware Delivery: Attackers use phishing emails to deliver malicious attachments or links that install malware — ransomware, spyware, keyloggers, trojans, etc

 Initial Access for Advanced Attacks: Successful phishing attacks serve as an initial foothold for larger attacks, such as: